mansilladev/micro-healthchecks/README.md

 The interface for these scripts is minimal.
 They're intended to be requested via HTTP GET on a web server that supports the script's language with no required inputs in the URI, headers or body.

-The output is JSON, and one of the two following responses:
+If the test is successful, the HTTP response code is `200` -- otherwise, it's `503`.
+The response output is JSON and will be one of the two following responses:

 ```
 {